brooksminer/pulse-ox-correction/README.md

 We tackle this problem by developing two models, one to predict $SaO2$ and one to predict Hidden Hypoxemia, using features that do not require a blood draw.
 Our model is trained on a publicly available dataset of de-identified medical records from 50,000 unique patients at Beth Israel Deaconess Medical Center in Boston, MA, between 2008 - 2019.<br>

 Our test results show that our classification model is able to accurately predict which individuals are likely to have Hypoxemia despite SpO2 measurements that say otherwise.
-Our regression model was also able to provide a significantly better estimate of blood oxygenation, outperforming the current medical standard by 30% for patients with hypoxemia .<br>
+Our regression model was also able to provide a significantly better estimate of blood oxygenation, outperforming the current medical standard by 30% for patients with hypoxemia.<br>

 # Evidence of Racial Bias
 From our data, we can see that rates of Hidden Hypoxemia are higher for people of color.